aaravr/martian-robots/README.md

 3 1 S LOST
 ```

-Once the results are returned, you can provide the inputs for next Robot or terminate the application using Ctrl C.
+Once the results are returned, you can provide the inputs for next Robot or terminate the application by typing Ctrl C.

 ### Test Case
-Running tests cases is a alternative to running the command line application.
+Running tests cases is an alternative to running the command line application.

 Test cases can be found here [*ControlCenterTest*](src/test/java/com/aaravr/martian/robot/navigator/service/ControlCenterTest.java)